kflansburg/kflansburg.github.io/content/posts/improving-rust-codebase-quality-with-miri-in-ci.md

 ---
-title: "Improving Rust Codebase Quality with Miri in CI"
+title: "Detecting Undefined Behavior in Rust with Miri in GitHub Actions"
-date: 2023-10-02
+date: 2024-06-01
 draft: false
 description: "Learn how to use Miri in CI to detect various types of errors in your Rust codebase and how to set up GitHub Actions for automatic PR runs."
 tags: